tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

     silence_lambs_movie: { short: "Silence of the Lambs (Demme, 1991)", full: "Demme, J. (Director).
 (1991). <em>The Silence of the Lambs</em> [Film].
 Strong Heart Productions." }
   yikes: !!map
   misinformation: !!map
+    pratchett: "James makes up a legend about the origins of Good Omens when the truth is actually easily researchable."
     yuri_comments: "James pretends that straight women are denying the gay romance in Yuri on Ice."
     helen_of_try: "James needs to brush up on his Greek history and stop watching Troy (2004)."
   plagiarized: !!map
 ---
 {% assign hbomb = site.data.cite.hbomb %}
+{% assign todd = site.data.cite.todd %}
 {% assign tustin = site.data.cite.tustin2121 %}

 <compare>